Medical diagnosis: Adverse effects

 Diagnosis problems are the dominant cause of medical malpractice payments, accounting for 35% of total payments in a study of 25 years of data and 350,000 claims.

 Overdiagnosis

 Overdiagnosis is the diagnosis of "disease" that will never cause symptoms or death during a patient's lifetime.
-It is a problem because it turns people into patients unnecessarily and because it can lead to economic waste (overutilization) and treatments that may cause harm.
-Overdiagnosis occurs when a disease is diagnosed correctly, but the diagnosis is irrelevant.
-A correct diagnosis may be irrelevant because treatment for the disease is not available, not needed, or not wanted.
+It is a problem because it turns people into patients unnecessarily and because it can lead to economic waste (overutilization), as well as testing (for example from ionizing radiation) and treatments that may cause harm.

+On an individual level it is practically impossible to determine whether a diagnosed condition would have resulted in harm (justifying treatment) or overdiagnosis has occurred.
+Overdiagnosis is determined with population-based analysis and applies to conditions and the use of diagnostic testing, where overdiagnosis may result in a high number needed to treat.
+Screening mammography is a notable example for this.

 Errors

 Most people will experience at least one diagnostic error in their lifetime, according to a 2015 report by the National Academies of Sciences, Engineering, and Medicine.

 Causes and factors of error in diagnosis are: